Frequently Asked Questions

 Paper & Sizes

 Standard blueprints are printed on 20 lb bright white bond paper — the industry standard for construction documents.
-It's a matte, uncoated paper with good inkjet ink absorption, producing crisp lines and readable text.
-It's lightweight enough to roll for shipping but durable enough for everyday job site use.
-For longer-lasting or outdoor prints, consider mylar.
+It's a matte, uncoated paper with excellent inkjet absorption, producing crisp lines and readable text at any scale.
+Lightweight enough to roll for shipping, durable enough for everyday job site use.
+For prints that will be exposed to moisture, rough handling, or long-term storage, mylar is the better choice.

-Mylar is 4-mil polyester film — essentially a thin, flexible plastic.
-Mylar prints are waterproof (won't be destroyed by rain or spills), tear-resistant, and dimensionally stable (won't expand or shrink with humidity).
+Mylar is 4-mil polyester film — a thin, flexible plastic.
+Mylar prints are waterproof, tear-resistant, and dimensionally stable.
 They last indefinitely without yellowing or degrading.
 Use mylar for permit originals that will be submitted and returned, archival record sets, outdoor job site use, and any print that will be handled heavily or stored long-term.
+See our mylar printing page for pricing and full specs.

-Order color when color is part of the drawing's meaning — site plans with zoning overlays, MEP coordination drawings where color distinguishes systems, architectural presentations, or color-coded grading plans.
+Order color when color is part of the drawing's meaning — site plans with zoning overlays, MEP coordination drawings where color distinguishes systems, architectural presentations, color-coded grading plans.
 Order B&W for standard construction documents, permit sets without color requirements, and field-use sets where cost is the primary concern.
-You can mix both in a single order.
+You can mix both in a single order, and our system auto-detects which pages are which so you never overpay.

 ⚙️